 - Rivets: These are the metal pieces (like nails or screws) that hold the tang in the handle.
 On some knives, you can see them.
 On others (like mine) you cannot.

 - Butt: The butt of a knife can be used as a tool if it is well made.
 It can be used to tenderize or to grind (although I find other tools more useful for these things).

-- Handle: I think it’s pretty self explanatory that this is the part of the knife you grip.
-But it’s also the part of the knife that houses the tang.
+- Handle: I think it’s pretty self explanatory that this is the part that you grip.
+But it’s also the part that houses the tang.
 Essentially, a handle allows you to grasp the tang so you can use the knife.
 A handle should have a comfortable grip.